-Brian Martin is a graduate of the University of Northern Iowa, holding a degree in Music Education with an emphasis in Jazz Studies.
-His principal teachers included Dr. Chris Buckholz (trombone), Dr. Bob Washut (composition, improvisation, jazz piano), and Mr. Christopher Merz (composition and improvisation).
-He is currently pursuing his Master's degree in Jazz Composition and Arranging at the University of Massachusetts Amherst, where he studies with Jeffrey Holmes (composition) and Greg Spiridopoulos (trombone).
+Brian Martin is currently pursuing his Master's degree in Jazz Composition and Arranging at the University of Massachusetts Amherst, where he studies with Jeffrey Holmes and Felipe Salles (composition) and Greg Spiridopoulos (trombone).
+He is a graduate of the University of Northern Iowa, holding a degree in Music Education with an emphasis in Jazz Studies.
+His principal teachers at UNI included Dr. Chris Buckholz (trombone), Dr. Bob Washut (composition, improvisation), and Mr. Christopher Merz (composition, improvisation).

 In addition to performing, Martin is a prolific composer of music in the classical and jazz realms.
 His original composition "Nebuchadnezzar" can be found on UNI Jazz Band One's latest CD, That Doesn't Even Look Like You (2017).
 Jazz Band One has also featured his arrangements on Not With THAT Attitude!
 (2014) and This is the Band (2013).
 He has been commissioned to write music for ensembles ranging in ability and style from elementary band to collegiate jazz to high school show choir.
 He commonly composes and arranges music for the ensembles he performs with through the University of Massachusetts Amherst and beyond.

 Martin is available as a tutor for trombonists and composers in the Amherst area.
 He was sought after as a trombone clinician in central Iowa, having led masterclasses in school districts such as West Des Moines and Ankeny.
 His high-school private students have been members of ensembles at the All-State and All-District levels, as well as participants of various honors ensembles.
-During his tenure as a public school Band Director, his students received many awards and honors, most notably earning participation in the Iowa All-State Music Festival in 2016 for the first time since 1990, ending a 26 year long absence from the festival.
+During his tenure as a public school Band Director, his students received many awards and honors, most notably earning participation in the Iowa All-State Music Festival in 2016 for the first time since 1990, ending a 26 year long absence from the festival of the band program of that particular district.

 OAS, AAS, LLS